Capture events through Azure Event Hubs in Azure Blob Storage or Azure Data Lake Storage

 How Event Hubs Capture is charged

-Event Hubs Capture is metered similarly to throughput units (standard tier) or processing units (in premium tier): as an hourly charge.
-The charge is directly proportional to the number of throughput units or processing units purchased for the namespace.
+The capture feature is included in the premium tier so there is no additional charge for that tier.
+For the Standard tier, the feature is charged monthly, and the charge is directly proportional to the number of throughput units or processing units purchased for the namespace.
 As throughput units or processing units are increased and decreased, Event Hubs Capture meters increase and decrease to provide matching performance.
 The meters occur in tandem.
 For pricing details, see Event Hubs pricing.

 Capture doesn't consume egress quota as it is billed separately.